QC2023-Group-3/QuantumMinigolf/README.md

 ## Contributing

-If you want to cont.ribute to this project, please follow the guidelines below:
+If you want to contribute to this project, please follow the guidelines below:

 1. Fork the repository
 2. Create a new branch for your changes